ISYSLAB-HUST/SSAlign/README.md

 ## Benckmark

-We provide all the raw data for the benckmark, which you can download at 【原始资料的链接】.
+We provide all the raw data for the benckmark, which you can download at `ftp://bioinfo.isyslab.info:6004`. username:`anonymous`,no password.

 ### Time Benckmark